Male menopause: Myth or reality?

 Hormone changes are a natural part of aging.
-Unlike the more dramatic reproductive hormone plunge that occurs in women during menopause, however, sex hormone changes in men occur gradually — over a period of many years.
+Unlike the more dramatic reproductive hormone plunge that occurs in women during menopause, however, sex hormone changes in men occur gradually.
 Here's what to expect, and what you can do about it.

 Debunking the male menopause myth

 The term "male menopause" is sometimes used to describe decreasing testosterone levels or a reduction in the bioavailability of testosterone related to aging.
 Female menopause and so-called male menopause are two different situations, however.
 In women, ovulation ends and hormone production plummets during a relatively short period of time.
-In men, hormone production and testosterone bioavailability decline more gradually.
-The effects — such as changes in sexual function, energy level or mood — tend to be subtle and might go unnoticed for years.
+In men, hormone production and testosterone bioavailability decline over a period of many years and the consequences aren't necessarily clear.

 So what's the best way to refer to so-called male menopause?
 Many doctors use the term "andropause" to describe aging-related hormone changes in men.
-Other terms for so-called male menopause include testosterone deficiency, androgen deficiency of the aging male and late-onset hypogonadism.
+Other terms include testosterone deficiency syndrome, androgen deficiency of the aging male and late-onset male hypogonadism.

 Understanding male hormones over time